 What to Pack for Seville: A Seasonal Guide

-From scorching summers to calm, mild winters and everything in between, there’s hardly a bad moment to visit Seville.
-But one thing on every traveler’s mind: What to pack for Seville?
+From scorching summers to mild winters and everything in between, there’s hardly a bad moment to visit Seville.
+But there’s one thing on every traveler’s mind: what to pack for Seville?
+No matter when you visit Seville, you’re bound to experience plenty of sunshine and perfect weather.
+Here’s what to pack for Seville no matter when you’re visiting.

 A guide leads a group on a tour at the Alcazar in Seville

-Such a beautiful place, no matter the time of year.
+Seville is such a beautiful place, no matter the time of year.

 Spring

-As the azahar blooms and more and more locals crowd onto sunny terraces for drinks, it’s clear that spring has arrived in Seville.
+As the azahar (orange blossoms) blooms and more and more locals crowd onto sunny terraces for drinks, it’s clear that spring has arrived in Seville.
 Gorgeous, sunny weather and vibrant atmosphere aside, what makes this one of the best times to visit the city is the sheer amount of things to do!
 Holy Week processions snake through the city in March or April, captivating locals and visitors alike with their passion and precision.
-And just a few weeks later, it’s time for the iconic April Fair!
-Sound good?
-Here’s what to pack for Seville in springtime.
+Just a few weeks later, it’s time for the iconic April Fair!

-• Smart fair wear: Don’t let the pictures of locals at the fair intimidate you.
+• Smart Fair Wear: Don’t let the pictures of locals at the fair intimidate you.
 It may seem that everyone is dressed to the nines in flamenco getups, but no need to worry about stuffing a traje de gitana into your suitcase.
 Simply bring some nice clothes and pick up some fashionable accessories once you arrive in town!

-• A light jacket: Spring days in Seville are full of plentiful sunshine and warm temperatures.
+• A Light Jacket: Spring days in Seville are full of plentiful sunshine and warm temperatures.
 However, it can get a little bit cool at night (though not unpleasantly so), especially in the areas closest to the river.
 Throw a light jacket into your bag and bring it out with you in the evenings to stay warm.

 hanging by the river in seville